Spleeding1/django-basetestcase/FunctionalTestCase.md

 - placeholder: Tests the placeholder of the box.
 - \_type: Tests the type of the box.
 - value: Tests the value of the box.
+- attrs: Tests other attributes for the box.

 ```python
 box, help_text = self.get_form_control_input_box_test(